frodebjerke/slack-comics-dilbert/README.md

 ![img](http://i.imgur.com/Otyo3OC.png)

 ### Download the Dilbert-Slack application.
-Download the zip version of Dilbert-Slack or Fork it.
+Download the zip version of Dilbert-Slack or fork it.
 ### Edit the configurations in the index.js.
 The index.js file contains important configurations that need to be updated appropriately. **The Dilbert-Slack application will not work out of the box.**

 ###Push the Dilbert-Slack application to Heroku.
 Dilbert-Slack is not completely contingent on Heroku.
-You can use other hosting providers such as Digital Ocean, Rackspace, or Modulus, howerver it does contain the necessary elements to be seamlessly launched into Heroku.
+You can use other hosting providers such as Digital Ocean, Rackspace, or Modulus, however it does contain the necessary files to be seamlessly running in Heroku.